Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 [AllAuth Accounts pages](/media/TC_login_logout_register.jpg).<br>

 ### Testing Issues and Resolutions
-* An intermittent error arose during testing with the Checkout page.
+An intermittent error arose during testing with the Checkout page.
 When placing the exact same order first as a unregistered user, and then as a registered user: a 'numeric field overflow' error would occur for the registered user, but not for the unregistered user.
 The 'lineitem_total' field was highlighted as the particular problem, so I adjusted the amount of 'max-digits' to resolve the issue.
 I have not been able to reproduce the error again.
-* Problems with the image on the 'article_content.html' page arose (especially on tablets) during cross-browser testing on Opera.
-Any styling changes I made dramatically affected the look-and-feel across Google and Firefox.
-Therefore the image on this page (to suit the tablet view in Opera), has been made narrower to accommodate the vast changes between the browser views.

 ## Code Validation
 All 17 HTML pages were run through the [W3C Markup Validation Service](https://validator.w3.org/) and showed no errors.
 The following web pages were checked: